asdacdsfca/dsc180a-methodology-assignment5/index.md

 **Section:** B09
 **Mentor:** Hungjen Wang, Rinnie Han

 **What is the most interesting topic covered in your domain this quarter?**
+**Market sentiment indicators is the most compelling topic.
+It can capture the emotions and psychology driving market behavior, offering insights that traditional analyses may miss.
+These indicators help predict price movements influenced by optimism or fear, often ahead of fundamentals.**

 **Describe a potential investigation you would like to pursue for your Quarter 2 Project.**